 International students coming from approximately 49 countries are enrolled at University of Wisconsin - Madison.
-University of Wisconsin - Madison provides a few online degree programs, with nursing the most well liked.
+With 81.6% of the professors working full time, students will get a good amount of interaction with educators.
 Get a better idea of what being on campus at Wisconsin is like by enjoying some campus videos.

 Ohio State University - Main Campus is among your top options if you want to study Germanic Languages.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Every year, roughly 79.0% freshman students get a scholarship, with the average amount being $8,143.
 Considering the fact that 7.0% of student loan borrowers have defaulted, Ohio State's default rate of 5.0% is quite notable.
 Look at a few school videos for more information on what is happening on campus.